jefffhaynes/BinarySerializer/README.md

 ### SerializeWhenNotAttribute ###

-Identitcal to the SerializeWhen attribute for negative conditions.
+Identitcal to the SerializeWhen attribute for negative conditions except that if multiple attributes are specified, only one must be satisified to prevent the serialization or deserialization of the field.

 ### SerializeUntilAttribute ###